 Daylight Saving Time (DST) is the yearly practice of setting clocks forward one hour between the months of March and November.
 The idea behind DST is to conserve – or “save” – natural light, since spring, summer, and early fall days typically get dark later in the evening compared to late fall and winter days.
 The non-DST period between November and March is known as Standard Time.

-The United States has officially observed DST since 1966.
-We set our clocks forward one hour at 2 a.m. on the second Sunday in March, resulting in one less hour of sleep that night.
+For the start of DST, we set our clocks forward one hour at 2 a.m. on the second Sunday in March, resulting in one less hour of sleep that night.
 Then, at 2 a.m. on the first Sunday in November, we set our clocks back one hour.
 DST is often referred to as “Spring Forward, Fall Backward” because of when these time changes occur.

 Humans and other mammals are guided by circadian rhythms, which are 24-hour cycles that regulate sleep and other key bodily functions such as appetite and mood.
 These rhythms are largely dependent on light exposure.
 In order to reset each day, they must be synchronized with natural light-darkness cycles in order to ensure healthy, high-quality sleep.